Travel to Japan during Covid-19: What you need to know before you go

 What's the Covid situation?

-After low infection rates in the first wave, Japan has seen a sharp increase in cases.
-The Japanese government's 'Go To Travel' scheme, which subsidized domestic tourism in a bid to boost the economy, has been blamed by some for the rise in positive infections.
+After low infection rates in the first wave, Japan has seen a sharp increase in cases, which have steadily increased since a state of emergency was lifted in March.

-Tokyo has been particularly hard hit.
-The capital recorded 2,447 cases on January 7, the single highest per-day number since the start of the pandemic.
-Since then, the daily infection rate has remained in the four figures daily.

-The huge question of whether the Olympics will go on as intended remains unanswered.
-Japan is determined to host the events despite the ongoing virus situation.
-Several options have been floated, including having all athletes inside a "bubble" and not permitting any spectators to attend.

 What can visitors expect?

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on May 21.